 The UK branch of the Company has three senior manager functions - Head of Branch (SMF 19), MLRO (SMF 17) and Compliance Oversight (SMF 16) in accordance with the requirements of the UK's Senior Managers and Certificate Regime ("SM&CR") which governs how people working in financial services in the UK are regulated.
+In 2022 these positions were held by Chris James (SMF 19 and SMF 17) and David Simpson (SMF 16).
 The Head of Branch is responsible for management of the UK branch and provides regular updates to the Company's Board in respect of the branch.